Once you have installed WordPress, there are still quite a few things you need to do to properly set up and launch your website.

 You can get feedback from users and help resolve their queries.
 By default, WordPress does not come with a built-in contact form.

 This is where WPForms comes in.
-It is the best WordPress contact form plugin and allows you to easily create beautiful contact forms for your website.
+It is the best WordPress contact form plugin that allows you to easily create beautiful contact forms for your website.

-They also have a WPForms free version that you can download from the WordPress.org plugin repository.
+It also has a WPForms free version that you can download from the WordPress.org plugin repository.

 See our step-by-step guide on how to create a contact form in WordPress.